Fertmeneses/coding_challenge_bottle_sets/README.md

 python challenge.py
 ```

-This line will return your solution's success rate on the the test cases.
+This line will return your solution's success rate on the test cases.

 ### Running my solution (optional)